| Download The Book in PDF

 transcript as a jury issue.
 Consequently, sometimes at questioned

-to tapes in order to decide issues regarding descrepancies in
+Be advised that Courts do not like to spend hours listeningto tapes in order to decide issues regarding descrepancies in

 transcripts.
 It is clearly better, if possible, to resolve these

-discrepancies without the need to involve the Court.
 At the audibility hearing, in addition to audibility,

-of relevance, custody and authenticity may be raised.
+questionsof relevance, custody and authenticity may be raised.
 These are

 handled just as for any other piece of physical evidence.
 Note